 I also wanted to pass along some interesting information I learned recently regarding obituaries.
 SGES receives emails regularly requesting help with genealogy research and obituaries.
 One inquiry was for an obituary for a man who died in Jacksonville.
 Obituaries from The Jacksonville Times Union are not on line.
 I reached out to their office and learned that obituaries from 1980 and earlier are housed at the Jacksonville public library.
 Obituaries for deaths after 1980 can be found at "Legacy.com".

 Past and Present

 Newsletter of The Southern Genealogist’s Exchange Society

-Select the "Find Out More" link below to see this month's newsletter.
+Select the "Read the Newsletter" link below to see this month's newsletter.
 You can also download past issues.

 We depend on the support of people like you to maintain our library and services.
 Please consider making a donation of any amount.
-Your donations are greatly appreciated.
+Your donations are needed and are greatly appreciated.